-Finally, we need to take into consideration the power dimension and those structures and processes affecting people's substantial possibilities to realise their potential in general and to satisfy their basic needs in particular.
-Of relevance here are Boylans rights-based deontological approach to basic needs, but also Galtungs theory of structural violence and partly also ideas about distributional justice, in particular proportional distributional justice based on needs, as well as equal cultural recognition.
-We can use justice to signify this theme.
+Finally, we need to take into consideration the power dimension and those structures and processes severely affecting people's substantial possibilities to realise their potential in general and to satisfy their basic needs in particular.
+Of relevance here are Boylans rights-based deontological approach to basic needs, but also Galtungs theory of structural violence and partly also ideas about distributional justice, in particular proportional distributional justice based on needs.
+The negative justice approach to non-discrimination and non-exclusion focuses on the worst cases of discrimination and social exclusion.